LukoJohnson/alltheguides/docs/mods/ae2/README.md

 I know many people out there prefer **Refined Storage** because of its simpler approach to a lot of things, so I want to use this opportunity to address some of the seemingly **nonsensical limitations** right away.

 ### Channels
 Probably the biggest complaint right at the beginning: **Channels**.
-They are the bane of so many people using AE2 for the first time, while in reality they exist for a pretty simple reason: **Lag**.
+Channels arent as much of a problem as so many people make it seem.

-Large networks with hundreds of devices connected will lead to large amounts of lag and also prevent some of the optimization methods implemented by the AE2 Devs to properly do their job.
+You can easily get thousands of Channels and when using P2P, moving all those Channels isn't much of an issue as well.

-Additionally, channels pose quite an interesting **challenge** (at least in my opinion) and are honestly not *that* big of a limitation.
+For more info on channels, check [Channels](channels.md)

 ### Type Limit
 The so despaired **Type Limit** the **ME Storage Cells** have, once again exists for a very simple reason: Protecting you from yourself.